Enabling Harmonized Scheduling

 - On the first work day (Monday), a backup session will start at 7:00 AM to create the first restore point.
 The restore point will be marked with the (D) flag as it was created according to the daily schedule.

-Since 7:00 AM, Monday is specified in weekly schedule settings, Veeam Backup for AWS will assign the (W) flag to this restore point as the weekly retention scheme is also applied to it.
+Since 7:00 AM, Monday is specified in weekly schedule settings, Veeam Backup for AWS will also assign the (W) flag to this restore point.
+As a result, 2 flags (D,W) will be assigned to the restore point.

 - On the same day (Monday), after backup sessions run at 9:00 AM and 11:00 AM, the created restore points will be marked with the (D) flag.